 The elegant 1947 bar looks more like a New York City hotel bar and proudly offers a huge selection of wine as well as a fancy cigar lounge.

 But why take the long walk to the restaurants?
 They will cook for you in your villa, right on your private beach.
 Try that once, it’s quite a treat!

 Your personal chef cooks for you: In your villa’s grounds, on your own private beach.

 The Spa is exceptionally breathtaking, the view, the architecture, the treatments.

 Even before the pricey treatments: You’re already relaxed when you walk through that door.

-Enjoy the new and Randheli-exclusive Guerlain treatments – you’ll find them nowhere else – like the Sun ritual that supposedly prolongs your skin’s magic glow after sunbathing in the two Orchidée Villas.
-And of course, they also offer all classic massages (Shiatsu, Thai, deep muscle, Indian Head Massage, Balinese massage and lymphatic drainage).
+Enjoy the new and Randheli-exclusive Guerlain treatments – you’ll find them nowhere else – like the sun ritual that supposedly prolongs your skin’s magic glow after sunbathing in the two Orchidée Villas.
+And of course, they also offer all classic massages (Shiatsu, Thai, deep muscle, Indian head massage, Balinese massage and lymphatic drainage).

 Not to mention all kinds of Yoga and meditation classes.
-The range of offers is impressive, so are the prices.
+The range of offers is impressive, and so are the prices.
 The Guerlain slimming cure has 12 sessions and will cost you 2.690 USD.

 Fitness and Sports